trondie/ModernOpenGLStarter/README.md

 See utilities/glutils.cpp

-See also the mesh and shapes classes for how these buffers are created.
+See also the mesh, scenenode and shapes classes for how these buffers are created.